UBC-MDS/DSCI-532_2025_28_commuting-insights/reports/m3_reflection.md

 !["Dashboard - Milestone 1"](../img/sketch.png)

-The image below displays the state of the *Commuting Insights* app at the time of delivery of Milestone 3 relative to the Milestone 2 delivery.
+The image below displays the state of the *Commuting Insights Dashboard* at the time of delivery of Milestone 3 relative to the Milestone 2 delivery.

 !["Dashboard - Milestone 3"](../img/sketch_m3.png)